vpcarroll15/personal/music/reviews/fires_in_the_distance/air_not_meant_for_us.md

 I considered giving this album a 3.
 I don't think it's brilliant--there weren't many moments that made me suck in my breath.
-But the effect of listening to an hour of this thing, at its methodical pace, makes an impression.
+But the effect of listening to an hour of this thing, at its methodical pace, made an impression.
 It's quaking with emotion, and that emotion is deeply expressed.
-And I keep coming back to it.
+I keep coming back to it.